StanJon/GSL-Level-Prediction/README.md

-# GSL-Level-Prediction
+# GSL_hydraulic_model

 The hydraulic model model is intended for Great Slave Lake water level prediction.
-Historic water level and discharge observations are used to estimate potential time-series Residual Net Total Supply (NTS).
-Residual NTS is applied to lake storage and monthly stage-discharge relationships are fitted to historic observations and used to predict the discharge.
+Historic water level and discharge observations are used to estimate Residual Net Total Supply (NTS) time-series.
+Residual NTS is applied to lake storage.
+Monthly stage-discharge relationships are fitted to historic observations and used to predict the discharge.
 Pool Level Routing method is used to calculate water level on a daily time step.
 The model is divided into the following sections:

 # Input Section
 Contains definition of model parameters.
 The following parameters can be defined by the user: